10 Ways To Survive It

 where it keeps on escaping.

 Katrina Gray is a twenty-six year-old Canadian who is fulfilling the prophecy, as foretold by her sixth grade teacher, to write.
 She’s never one to back down from a feminist argument, or a long binge of character driven TV.
 She suffers from existential angst, always losing her pen lids, and thinking of the perfect line just before she falls asleep.
-She’s had one poem previously publised at Words Dance Publishing.
-To find more writing and bemusement, you can follow her at: persephonesgirlhood.tumblr.com.
+She’s had one poem previously published at Words Dance Publishing.